ministryofjustice/hmpps-person-record/runbooks/003-Rollback.md

 ]
 ```

-This can be saved into a file e.g. `affected-clusters.json`
+This can be saved into a file e.g. `affected-records.json`

 This can be done in the DBeaver data exporter [guide](https://dbeaver.com/docs/dbeaver/Data-export/).

-## 4. Re-process affected clusters
+## 4. Re-process affected records

-This can now be sent to the admin endpoint to reprocess and recluster the affected clusters.
+This can now be sent to the admin endpoint to reprocess and recluster the affected records.

 To do this you must first port-forward to a `hmpps-person-record` pod.